 Marie Antoinette’s fatal decisions

 You know Marie Antoinette as the Queen of France who is famously credited with saying, “Let them eat cake.”
 (She never said this.)
 Something she did actually do was make a last-minute decision that destroyed all chances of her family escaping death.
 In 1791, Marie Antoinette and her husband, King Louis XVI, were planning a counterrevolution against French rebels and decided to flee Paris for Montmédy, near the Netherlands.
 General Francois-Claude Bouillé advised their family to take two carriages for the journey, Smithsonian Magazine reports, but Marie Antoinette insisted they travel together in a fancier carriage called a berlin.
 On their journey, some armed villagers recognized the carriage and overtook them.
 This capture was instrumental in their eventual executions.
-Here are 16 more history facts that everyone gets wrong.
+In addition to the famous phrase Marie Antoinette never uttered, find out 16 more history facts that everyone gets wrong.

 The man who stopped nuclear war

 Stanislav Petrov may not be a household name, but without him, there may not have been any households at all.
-The lieutenant for the Soviet Union Air Defense Forces was working an overnight shift in September, 1983, when his computer showed that five U.S. missiles were heading toward his country.
+The lieutenant for the Soviet Union Air Defense Forces was working an overnight shift in September 1983, when his computer showed that five U.S. missiles were heading toward his country.
 He could have immediately reported the missiles, which likely would have resulted in all-out nuclear war, but he didn’t.
 Something wasn’t right; why would the Americans only send five missiles?
 He checked the computer and confirmed it was a malfunction.
 NPR reports that that incident and the Cuban Missile Crisis are considered the closest instances of nuclear exchange between the United States and the Soviets—and the former was prevented by a single man trusting his gut.
-Next, read up on 11 of the biggest lies that made history.
+Now, find out about 11 of the biggest lies that made history.